CellProfiling/pipex/README.md

   - Generates the selected results and plots for all the markers, storing them accordingly.
 - **Batch mode**
   - PIPEX can process sequentially different CODEX experiments with different configurations of all the above options
+- **Embedded integrations**
+  - Additional PIPEX steps produce geojson files to easy integrate the results in QuPath and TissUUmaps, filter/tiling the segmentation to work with Leica's LMD, etc...